 If you’re in the midst of an elimination diet and start to feel overwhelmed, stressed, triggered, preoccupied with food rules, isolated from friends and family—talk to a professional!
 They will help you determine whether it’s best to stop, adjust the protocol, or provide tips on making it fit more easily into your lifestyle for the time being.

-As I mentioned above, if your goal is weight loss, this is not the route to take.
+If your goal for this elimination diet is more about your relationship with certain foods, this is not the route to take.
 Most people benefit from developing their intuition around food instead, paying attention to how foods make them feel, understanding cravings from their root, and taking into account other aspects of their life like sleep, home environment, career satisfaction, social life, etc.

 When we step out of dieting and into just focusing on what makes us feel good physically and mentally, changes are going to be far more sustainable.